Following our objectives to provide educational information and useful tools for users

 We offer you a preview of both templates:

 Your attention is drawn in particular to clause 11, which relates to the supply of products containing digital content and the restrictions governing their use.
-Such products like PDF's, represent a personalized, non-transferable, non-exclusive license to use the content.
+Such products like PDF's, represent a personalised, non-transferable, non-exclusive license to use the content.
 Reproduction or transmission is prohibited.

 In case you have any questions, feel free to contact us: firstname.lastname@example.org.